 A two-day conference on 15 and 16 February 2018 was held in Utrecht.
-In cooperation with the University of Utrecht and the Free University of Brussels UNESCO Chair on critical heritage studies and safeguarding ICH, it was organized by the Dutch Centre for Intangible Heritage, Flemish Interface Center for Cultural Heritage (FARO), German Commission for UNESCO, and the National Commissions for UNESCO in Belgium and the Netherlands.
+The Workshop Intangible Heritage Flanders (previously called tapis plein) were involved as core organizers and initiative takers for the event.
+In cooperation with the University of Utrecht and the Free University of Brussels UNESCO Chair on critical heritage studies and safeguarding ICH, the conference was organized by the Dutch Centre for Intangible Heritage, Flemish Interface Center for Cultural Heritage (FARO), German Commission for UNESCO, and the National Commissions for UNESCO in Belgium and the Netherlands.

 With the main agenda of discussing and thinking about intangible cultural heritage (ICH) in the age of superdiversity, it was organized within the context of the European Year of Cultural Heritage 2018.
 Keynotes, case studies, presentations, sharing of experiences, and interactive group discussion were done during conference.
 Not only the presentations and subject of discussion were interesting, but also the venue, the Ulu Mosque located at the Moskeeplein in Utrecht.

 Joris van Eijnatten, Head Department of History and Art History of Utrecht University, started the conference with a welcome speech in the superdiverse city of Utrecht.
 Formal remarks from Christoph Wulf, Vice-President of the German Commission for UNESCO, and Dutch Centre for Intangible Cultural Heritage and Utrecht University’s Albert van der Zeijden followed.
 On the first day, a markedly diverse band named Sahin had a small concert in the street, performing music from the different countries.